-There are relevant international specifications for enzyme preparations as referred to in Section 1.3.2 of this report, with which this enzyme would have to comply.
+There are relevant international specifications for enzyme preparations as referred to in section 1.3.2 of this report, with which this enzyme would have to comply.
+In addition, there is a Codex guideline, Guidelines on Substances used as Processing Aids (CAC/GL 75-2010) which sets out general principles for the safe use of substances used as processing aids, including that substances used as processing aids shall be used under conditions of GMP.